Caliper-Corporation/TsmAPIsExamples/README.md

 # Introduction
 TransModeler offers a comprehensive set of flexible and powerful APIs that enable users to:
-- Extend the user interface,
+- Extend the user interface of TransModeler,
-- Customize models,
+- Customize driver behavioral models,
 - Integrate new signal optimization algorithms and congestion mitigation strategies, and
-- Incorporate cutting-edge ITS and CAV technologies.
+- Incorporate cutting-edge ITS and Connected and Autonomous Vehicles (CAV) technologies.

 For ITS system integrators, hardware system manufacturers, and automakers, the APIs allow TransModeler to serve as:
 - A powerful real-time simulation engine for AI applications,